 In all types of martial art techniques, fighting stance is one of the important things.
 Every fighter should know the stance before fighting in a professional or a basic combat fight.
 Especially on the muay Thai stance.

 Without knowing the right stance for the specific martial art, the fighter will be in a danger.
-Because a great stance prevents a fighter from getting critical strikes and helps the fighter to strike hard to their opponent.
+Because a great stance prevents a fighter from getting critical strikes and helps the fighter to strike hard at their opponent.

 So the perfect stance helps a fighter to have a great defense and a great offense.
-Especially in the muay thai fighting stance, the strikes are very brutal so every muay thai fighter needs to have the perfect stance, to not getting hit too hard.
+Especially in the Muay Thai fighting stance, the strikes are very brutal so every Muay Thai fighter needs to have the perfect stance, to not getting hit too hard.

-SO in this article, we will discuss the muay thai fighting stance:-
+So in this article, we will discuss the Muay Thai fighting stance:-

 The Basic Fighting stance for muay thai